ravidziv/academic-kickstart/docs/website-maintenance.md

 The homepage presents research alongside practical methods, benchmarks, and systems.
 Project descriptions refer to collaborative work; they do not assert undocumented product deployments or sole ownership.

+The profile's `interests` list also drives the homepage topic labels.
+World models, memory, and compression are the leading themes; continual learning remains an explicit research interest.
+The user confirmed the current affiliation as Meta Superintelligence Labs (MSL), the former Assistant Professor appointment at NYU, Ph.D. supervision by Tali Tishby, postdoctoral research with Yann LeCun, and advisory work with startups and companies.

 `identity: true` on a social profile includes it in `Person.sameAs`.
 Do not use this flag for an employer's general website or a podcast's homepage.